 The Hudson River Comprehensive Restoration Plan is a plan to improve ecosystem function and health, enhance regional economic potential and reduce the risk to waterfront communities by building resiliency when coping with the impacts of sea level rise and other weather-related events.
-A Plan will provide a framework to guide future strategic action and investment in the Hudson River and its shoreline.
+A plan will provide a framework to guide future strategic action and investment in the Hudson River and its shoreline communities.

 Although the Hudson River is far cleaner than it was 40 years ago, many environmental challenges still face the river today.
 Our “built” environment has exacted a steep toll on the natural habitats like floodplains, tidal wetlands and shallow water areas that protect and buffer our communities.